Static random-access memory: By function

 In the 1990s, asynchronous SRAM was employed for fast access time.
 Asynchronous SRAM was used as main memory for small cache-less embedded processors used in everything from industrial electronics and measurement systems to hard disks and networking equipment.
-Synchronous SRAM (e.g. DDR SRAM) is preferred similarly to how synchronous DRAM – DDR SDRAM memory is now preferred over asynchronous DRAM.
-The pipeline architecture employed by Synchronous memory allows higher throughput.
+Synchronous SRAM (e.g., DDR SRAM) is preferred similarly to how synchronous DRAM – DDR SDRAM memory is now preferred over asynchronous DRAM.
+The pipeline architecture employed by synchronous memory allows higher throughput.
 Furthermore, as DRAM is much cheaper than SRAM, SRAM is often replaced by DRAM, especially in cases where a large memory capacity is required.
-SRAM memory is, however, much faster for random, as opposed to block or burst access.
+SRAM memory is, however, much faster for random access, as opposed to block or burst access.
 Therefore, SRAM memory is mainly used for CPU cache, small on-chip memory, FIFOs or other small buffers.